 Trauma Informed Management and Care

-Ace Aware Courses provided include: Adverse Childhood Experiences Informed Care, Trauma Informed Management, Difficult Conversations, Resilience Building.
-Training available Glasgow, Edinburgh, Dundee and Aberdeen.
+Ace Aware Courses provided include: Trauma Informed Care, Trauma Informed Leaders, Adverse Childhood Experiences Awareness, Trauma Informed Nursery's, Difficult Conversations, Resilience Building.
+Training available throughout the UK.

 As Scotland becomes an ACE aware country we are one of the first training providers in Scotland to provide ACE aware training courses.